frank-dspeed/streamline/README.md

 # streamline
-DIREKTSPEED Streamline is a Component based framework and cms Agnostik Frontend First Design and Feedback System
+DIREKTSPEED Streamline is a Component based framework and cms Agnostik Frontend First Design and Feedback System based on @stealify/components Concepts and principles

 ## What is it?
 It is a Frontend First Component and Element Editor that lets you Modify and Collaborate on Webpages.